oleh-papka/Yakov_tg_bot/README.md

 This is simple Telegram helper bot, made for simplifying some daily routines.

-New features will be added soon...
+New features will be added soon... (actually transition to new version of library)

 ## Setup bot